commschamp/comms_champion/README.md

 implemented and can be used as reference.

 # Developing Custom Socket/Filter/Protocol Plugin
-At this moment the tool is in its alpha and being extensively developed.
+At this moment the [CommsChampion](#commschampion-tools) tools are in their alpha and being extensively developed.
 No documentation on how to use and/or develop plug-ins is currently available, will be provided in the future once the API stabilises.